 In summary, it appears that although there is a trend towards recognising the distinction between lawful and unlawful expropriation with respect to the financial consequences, case law still does not provide a clear guidance in terms of standard of compensation applied in the case of unlawful expropriation, especially as this applies to valuation standards and valuation dates used to award appropriate compensation.

 ii Methods of compensation for unlawful expropriation

-Although the DCF method 'is considered to be theoretically the strongest',54 given the uncertainties involved, other valuation methods were accepted by tribunals in certain expropriation cases, such as the book value of a business or an asset, the replacement value, the comparative transactions method55 or the market-based approach.56 In other instances, the tribunals opted for an FMV based on the 'amounts actually invested by Claimant'.57
+Although the DCF method 'is considered to be theoretically the strongest',55 given the uncertainties involved, other valuation methods were accepted by tribunals in certain expropriation cases, such as the book value of a business or an asset, the replacement value, the comparative transactions method56 or the market-based approach.57 In other instances, the tribunals opted for an FMV based on the 'amounts actually invested by Claimant'.58

 iii The valuation date

-The valuation date plays a significant role in the valuation of an expropriated investment, principally because '[t]he value of an object changes constantly in the course of time.'58 Numerous model BITs and IIAs specify the valuation date in their clauses dealing with expropriation, that is, typically selecting as the valuation date the date on which the expropriation occurred or 'the date before the impending expropriation became public knowledge, whichever is earlier'.59 In the two cases mentioned above where the tribunals held that the expropriation was lawful, the 'recovery was limited to fair market value of the asset at the moment of dispossession'.60
+The valuation date plays a significant role in the valuation of an expropriated investment, principally because '[t]he value of an object changes constantly in the course of time.'59 Numerous model BITs and IIAs specify the valuation date in their clauses dealing with expropriation, that is, typically selecting as the valuation date the date on which the expropriation occurred or 'the date before the impending expropriation became public knowledge, whichever is earlier'.60 On this point, in a recent case, the tribunal noted the 'practically . . . universal principle' that 'the expropriating authority cannot take advantage of its own conduct where it may have negatively influenced or adversely affected the value of what was to be taken ahead of the valuation date'.61 Further, in the two cases mentioned above where the tribunals held that the expropriation was lawful, the 'recovery was limited to fair market value of the asset at the moment of dispossession'.62

 iv The risk of double counting in function of the approach favoured by the tribunal